Saliva plays an important role in the use and maintenance of dentures. Here are some ways in which it can affect dentures:

 - Adhesion: Saliva helps create a natural suction between the denture and the gums, which helps hold the denture in place.
 This is especially important for lower dentures, which can be more difficult to keep in place.

-- Cleaning: Saliva helps to clean dentures, as it contains enzymes that can break down food particles and bacteria.
+- Cleaning: It helps to clean dentures, as it contains enzymes that can break down food particles and bacteria.
 It’s important to rinse dentures with water after eating to remove any residual food particles and saliva.

 - Denture adhesives: Some people may need to use denture adhesives to help keep their dentures in place.
 These adhesives are designed to work with saliva to create a stronger bond between the denture and the gums.